osm-search/Nominatim/docs/develop/Tokenizers.md

 Parse the given phrases, splitting them into word lists and retrieve the matching tokens.

+The phrase array may take on two forms.
+In unstructured searches (using `q=` parameter) the search query is split at the commas and the elements are put into a sorted list.
+For structured searches the phrase array is an associative array where the key designates the type of the term (street, city, county etc.) The tokenizer may ignore the phrase type at this stage in parsing.
+Matching phrase type and appropriate search token type will be done later when the SearchDescription is built.

 For each phrase in the list of phrases, the function must analyse the phrase string and then call `setWordSets()` to communicate the result of the analysis.